-Class time is put aside to teach children this pivotal skill; from initial letter sounds, comprehension of a text, all the way to looking closely at the author's use of language for effect.
+Reading is embedded within the school curriculum to teach children this pivotal skill; from initial letter sounds, comprehension of a text, all the way to looking closely at the author's use of language for effect.
 At the heart of this though is that children should enjoy reading.

 Picture books and phonic sounds

 To help our emergent readers, we start with picture books to engage children in the joy of reading and to develop story language skills.